platformatic/platformatic/docs/guides/packaging-an-application-as-a-module.md

 # Packaging a Platformatic Application as a module

 [Platformatic Service](/docs/reference/db/introduction.md) and [Platformatic DB](/docs/reference/db/introduction.md)
 offer a good starting point to create new applications.
-However most developers or organization might want to create reusable services or applications build on top of Platformatic.
+However, most developers or organizations might want to create reusable services or applications build on top of Platformatic.
-This is useful to publish the application on the public npm registry (or a private one!), including buildig your own CLI, or to create a specialized template for your organization to allow for centralized bugfixes and updates.
+This is useful to publish the application on the public npm registry (or a private one!), including building your own CLI, or to create a specialized template for your organization to allow for centralized bugfixes and updates.

 This process is the same one we use to maintain Platformatic DB and Platformatic Composer on top of Platformatic Service.